Definition & Facts for Crohn’s Disease

 What is Crohn’s disease?

-Crohn’s disease is a chronic disease that causes inflammation and irritation in your digestive tract.
-Most commonly, Crohn’s affects your small intestine and the beginning of your large intestine.
-However, the disease can affect any part of your digestive tract, from your mouth to your anus.
-Learn more about your digestive system and how it works.
+Crohn’s disease is a chronic disease in which abnormal reactions of the immune system cause inflammation in your digestive tract.
+Most commonly, Crohn’s disease affects your small intestine and the beginning of your large intestine.
+However, the disease may affect any part of your digestive tract, from your mouth to your anus.

 Crohn’s disease is an inflammatory bowel disease (IBD).
 Ulcerative colitis and microscopic colitis are other common types of IBD.